What is prostate cancer?

 How prevalent is prostate cancer?

-In 2018 it is estimated that 3500 men in Australia will die from prostate cancer.
+In 2020, it was estimated that over 3500 men in Australia died from prostate cancer.
 Prostate cancer is a leading cause of cancer incidence and the second leading cause of cancer mortality in Australian men.
 50 men each day receive a life-changing prostate cancer diagnosis.
 Early detection and treatment is essential for a good prognosis.
 Since this disease mainly affects men in their early fifties, its incidence is expected to increase significantly over time as a result of Australia's ageing population.
 Evidence indicates that the economic and social burden of prostate cancer will rise extensively, unless there are significant scientific breakthroughs that are translated into alterations in clinical management.

 What is involved in the diagnosis for prostate cancer?